WM-SEMERU/hephaestus/README.md

 git clone https://github.com/WM-SEMERU/hephaestus.git
 ```

-From there, feel free to run the Jupyter notebooks in the `nbs` directory to your heart's content!
+Your installation is now complete.

+## Reproduction and further research

+To reproduce the results of this project, run the notebooks 06_TrainModels and 07_Experiment, in order.
+Due to the random nature of training the models, your results may come out slightly differently than those in the `Documentation`.

-This project was built using [nbdev](https://nbdev.fast.ai/).
+This project was built using [nbdev](https://nbdev.fast.ai/#Installing).
 If you would like to modify the Hephaestus library for research purposes, then you must install nbdev according to the instructions in the link above.

 ## Documentation